Public Beta

 To foster a culture of openness and collective learning within the industry and methane research community, we invite review and collaboration on our data sources and open source code.

-To access and see the details of our data sources and methodologies, please visit our Methodology page.
-Additionally, you can find our code on our GitHub repository, where we encourage contributions and feedback to continually improve and refine our approach.
+For a high level overview of our methodologies, please visit our Methodology page.
+For more details, you can find our code on our GitHub repository, where we encourage contributions and feedback to continually improve and refine our approach.

 Collaboration with Researchers